 Fertilizer: Feed with a balanced, diluted fertilizer like a 20-20-20 mixed into their water during the growing season to help them develop.

 These cacti are not difficult to propagate from seed.
-Plant the seeds in well-aerated soil that drains well, and make sure to soak them in warm water before you do.
-Then seal the new seeds to keep in heat and moisture, which will help them root.
-Their root systems will take a little while to develop, so don't overwater or overfeed them before they have the necessary equipment.
-Remember, always use fresh seed—it should be dry when you get it, before it's soaked.
+First, sow the seeds in well-aerated soil that drains well, and make sure to soak them in warm water before you do.
+Then seal the new seeds to keep them in heat and moisture, which will help them root.
+Their root systems will take a little while to develop, so do not overwater or overfeed them before having the necessary equipment.
+Remember, always use fresh seeds.

 Notably, Melocactus like to be fairly packed in, so keep them in a fairly small container that slightly constricts their roots.
-Repotting them at the beginning of the growing season is a good idea until they form cephaliums and the body stops growing, and they should be repotted like other cacti: by lifting the root ball out all at once, cleaning it gently, and replacing it.
-Make sure not to replant in too large a container to avoid damaging the plant.
+Repotting them at the beginning of the growing season is a good idea until they form cephalium and the body stops growing.
+They should be repotted like other cacti by lifting the root ball out all at once, cleaning it gently, and replacing it.
+Ensure not to replant in too large a container to avoid damaging the plant.

-These are somewhat finicky cacti with unusual requirements.
-They shouldn't be allowed to completely dry out, even in winter, and they can suffer from soil composition, drainage, water level, sun, and more factors that are difficult to control.
-For that reason, these plants are best for growers who already have had some success cultivating cacti.
-Establish a balance with good aeration matched by ample water, good soil matched by good drainage, and these plants should continue to grow.
-If they're grown successfully, their unusual tops make them among the more beautiful of desert cacti.
+Melocactus are somewhat finicky cacti with unusual requirements.
+The soil should not be allowed to completely dry out, even in winter, and they can suffer from soil composition, drainage, water level, sun, and more difficult control factors.
+Therefore, these plants are best for growers who have already had some success cultivating cacti.
+Establish a balance with good aeration matched by ample water and good soil matched by good drainage, and these cacti should continue to grow.
+Their unusual tops make them among the more beautiful desert cacti.